ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### Data Studio
 {: #data_studio}

-These instructions explain how to create a connection from IBM® Data Studio <!--version 4.1.x -->to a Data Virtualization database.
+These instructions explain how to create a connection from IBM® Data Studio <!--version 4.1.x -->to a Data Virtualization instance.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_6}

-Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #procedure_6}